Thomas Hillhouse (American politician): Career

 After ten years as a country gentleman farmer, and at the urging of his father-in-law, Hillhouse became involved in politics and the anti-slavery movement.
 He was elected as a member of the New York State Senate (26th D.) in 1860 and 1861.
 In the Senate, he served as chairman of the Committee on National Affairs.
 Due to his work as chairman, he was appointed Adjutant General of New York by Governor Edwin D. Morgan, from July 1861 until the end of 1862.
 During the American Civil War the state militia fought with the Union Army.
+Hillhouse was succeeded as adjutant general by John T. Sprague.

 After the war ended, he returned to Geneva to resume the life of a private citizen, however, he was quickly elected in 1865 on the Republican ticket as New York State Comptroller, serving from 1866 to 1867, but defeated for re-election in 1867.
 In 1870, President Ulysses S. Grant appointed Hillhouse Assistant Treasurer of the United States, in the City of New York.
 During these years, he also "he filled this office the resumption of Specie payments took place, adding greatly to its cares."

 He was in office for eleven years and three terms until he resigned in 1881 to become first President of the Metropolitan Trust Company in New York City, a position he held until his death in 1897.
 In 1882, he was elected a trustee of The Bank for Savings in the City of New-York, the first savings bank in New York City.